kubernetes-sigs/kubespray/docs/contiv.md

 #### The Web Interface

-This UI is hosted on all kubernetes master nodes.
-The service is available at `https://<one of your master node>:10000`.
+This UI is hosted on all kubernetes controlplane nodes.
+The service is available at `https://<one of your controlplane node>:10000`.

 You can configure the api proxy by overriding the following variables: